alebcj/cs2-gsi-z/README.md

 ## 🙏 Acknowledgments

-• Valve Corporation for the CS2 Game State Integration API
+• Valve Corporation for the CS Game State Integration API

 • CS community for inspiration and feedback

 ---